sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 It gives everyone a great opportunity to meet each other, get a feel for who would be a good roommate.

-I like to find outgoing people who like to travel on weekends, it's a personal choice.
+Some like to find outgoing people who like to travel on weekends, it's a personal choice.

 <section id="Living-Tips" />